Oil exports via the Druzhba pipeline fell threefold in February

 Finam analyst Alexander Potavin does not expect a long-term increase in supplies via Druzhba in 2023.
 He recalls that Germany and Poland have previously refused to import Russian oil via the pipeline, and Slovakia’s deferment from the embargo on such supplies is valid only until 2024.
 Ekaterina Krylova, managing expert of the PSB Analytics and Expertise Center, adds that Hungary is also discussing cooperation with Croatia to receive oil through the Adriatic oil pipeline.

 Potavin explains the growth in oil exports to the Czech Republic by the fact that the country has a local hub for oil distribution, including to Slovakia.
-At the same time, the Czech authorities by February this year could not find new oil suppliers, the analyst said.
+At the same time, the Czech authorities by February this year might not find new oil suppliers, the analyst said.

 The press service of the Ministry of Energy forwarded Vedomosti’s request to “Transneft“.
 Vedomosti sent a request to this state-owned company, as well as to the largest Russian oil companies.